A Taxonomy for the Configurations of Quadruply Lensed Quasars: Features to ignore

+Our three dimensional scheme ignores observable features of gravitationally lensed quasars that are nonetheless of considerable astronomical interest.
+The physics that governs these does not affect image positions and can be quite complicated.
+Expert users will want to take note of these, but for the purposes of our scheme, they are distractions.

-\section{Ignore the fluxes}
+\subsection{Ignore the fluxes}

-We intentionally ignore the relative fluxes of the quasar images in our taxonomy as they can undergo microlensing fluctuations of two magnitudes or more \citep{Weisenbach_2021}.
-But they can and should be taken into account in deciding {\it whether} a quartet of images is a quasar.
-Close pairs of lensed quasar images tend to be brighter than those that are more widely separated, more so in near-circular systems \citep{FalorSchechter}.
+We deliberately ignore the relative fluxes of the quasar images in our taxonomy as they can undergo microlensing fluctuations of two magnitudes or more \citep{Weisenbach_2021}.
+But they can and should be taken into account in deciding {\it whether} a quartet of images is a lensed quasar.
+Close pairs of lensed quasar images tend to be brighter than those that are more widely separated, more so in near-circular systems \citep{FalorSchechter}, as in the upper right panel of Figure \ref{fig:thescheme}.

-\section{Ignore the position of the lensing galaxy}
+\subsection{Ignore the position of the lensing galaxy}

 Our classification scheme does not take account of the position of the lensing galaxy.
-For most known quadruply lensed quasars, the lensing galaxy is fainter than the quasar images, and often crowded by them.
-Only rarely is it seen in discovery images (though this will change with planned deep and high resolution surveys).
+It is often not seen in discovery images, both because it tends to be fainter than the quasar images, and because it is often crowded by them.

-A second reason for ignoring the lensing galaxy is that it has no effect on our classification scheme.
-The Witt-Wynne construction is degenerate, producing {\it both} SIEP models {\it and} singular isothermal sphere models with external shear (SIS+XS).
-Moreover, these are special cases of a 1-dimensional family of elliptical isothermal potentials \citep{Luhtaru_2021} with external shear parallel to the ellipticity (SIEP+XS$_\parallel$) that produce that same ellipse and hyperbola.
-The position of the lensing galaxy on the hyperbola varies with the ratio ellipticity to shear.
+A second reason for ignoring the lensing galaxy is that it has little effect on the image positions that drive our classification scheme.
+In Appendix \ref{app:expert} we take the SIEP as our preferred model, but there is a second model, the singular isothermal sphere with external shear (henceforth SIS+XS) that predicts exactly the same image positions.
+The two models predict different positions for the galaxy \citep{Luhtaru_2021}, but our classification scheme is well suited to both.

-Figure \ref{fig:etagam147} shows the predicted position of the lensing galaxy for two models, one with only ellipticity (and lensing galaxy closer to the most isolated of the four images) and the other with only shear.
-The two models {\t do} give different relative magnifications (Falor and Schechter 2022) but these are easily masked by microlensing.

-While the position of the lensing galaxy does {\it not} affect the image configuration classification, it {\it does} affect the predicted time delays.
-For the purposes of time-delay cosmology, one must take the space of quadruple lens configurations to be 2+1+1 dimensional.